OpenSourceEconomics/econsa/docs/source/motivation/uncertainty-propagation.rst

   @loikein

-  - [ ] add here a description and figure (no code,we will have that as part of a tutorial) for uncertainty propagation figure 2 in Borgonovo & al reference.
+  - [ ] add here a description and figure (no code) for uncertainty propagation figure 2 in Borgonovo & al reference.
-  - [ ] Make sure to store all in the same directory as the figures below and follow the naming convention.
+  - [ ] add the code for that to docs/_static/codes and add its execution to our GitHub Action

 Prediction